eslint/eslint/docs/rules/no-native-reassign.md

 ## Rule Details

+This rule disallows modifications to read-only global variables.

 ESLint has the capability to configure global variables as read-only.

 * [Specifying Environments](../user-guide/configuring#specifying-environments)
 * [Specifying Globals](../user-guide/configuring#specifying-globals)

-This rule warns modifications of those read-only global variables.

 Examples of **incorrect** code for this rule: